MicrosoftDocs/fabric-docs/docs/governance/external-data-sharing-overview.md

 * **Shortcuts:** Shortcuts contained in folders that are shared via external data sharing won't resolve in the consumer tenant.

 * **Billing:** The cost of read operations is billed to the data provider.
-The expected behavior is to bill the provider for storage-related costs, and the consumer for read-related costs.

 * **[Security]** **Invitations:** External data share invitation can be forwarded to other users within the same tenant and can be accepted more than once.
-In the future, invitations will be usable only once and scoped to a specific user.
-Only that user will be able to accept the invitation.
 Any user with permission to access the lakehouse in which the share was accepted will be able to read the data.

 * **[Security]** **Admin control:** The tenant admin switch that specifies which users can accept external data shares is enforced via the user interface.
-Validation will be added to all layers of the system before this the external data sharing feature is released publicly.

 ## Related content